Ziao/phaser3-interim-containers/readme.md

 - Example code could use some work
 - Support more properties
 - Find a clean way to support changing values on Sprites directly, without breaking or littering everything
+- Confirm that Tweens work, and make them work if they don't

 ## Contributing